Employment status

 Guide

 The way you work - and the way people work for you - have very important legal implications.
+It is important to establish the nature of the employment relationship as this is key to determining the employment rights to which an individual is entitled.
 This guide outlines workers and employees: the differences.

 Four categories of employment